 Open the Settings/Preferences dialog Ctrl+Alt+S, go to the Language & Frameworks | Ruby SDK and Gems page.

-Click the and select New remote in the drop-down.
+Click the and select Remote Interpreter or Version Manager in the drop-down.

 In the invoked dialog, select Vagrant.